FutureMobilityLab/FML_AutonomousCar/README.md

 NOTE: After cloning the repo, we need to initialize all of the [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) by using the `git submodule` command to pull in all of the external repositories that this project depends on being installed before building our ROS2 environment.

 ## Install Casadi & Acados

+Casadi and Acados is only required to run the Model Predictive Controller (MPC).
+You can skip this part if you do not plan on running the MPC.

 ### Acados Dependencies Installation
 For Raspberry Pi, use the arm64 installation commands.